amunategui/amunategui.github.io/_posts/2015-06-12-idea-to-pitch.md

         <li type="web-serving-file"><a href="#vpc">Main Web-Serving File</a></li>
         <li type="template-files"><a href="#vpc">Template HTML Files</a></li>
     </ul>
-     <li type="square"><a href="twitters-boostrap">Beautifying with Twitter’s Bootstrap</a></li>
+     <li type="square"><a href="#twitter-bootsrap">Beautifying with Twitter’s Bootstrap</a></li>
 </ul>

 <BR><BR>
 <h2><a id="python-application">Plagiarism Defender - A Python Application</a></h2>
 <BR>
 OK, so I have a Python project that I want to push out to the web.
-Let's first take a look at it.
-It should be straightforward; it takes some text as input (``text_to_filter``), splits it into sentences using <a = href='http://www.nltk.org/' target='_blank'>Natural Language Toolkit (NLTK)</a>, and sends it to the Bing search engine for matches.
+This app takes text as input, splits it into sentences using <a = href='http://www.nltk.org/' target='_blank'>Natural Language Toolkit (NLTK)</a>, and sends it to the Bing search engine for matches.

 It surrounds each sentence with quotes to <b>only</b> find exact matches.
-If a match is found, then that sentence is deemed plagiarized and a counter is incremented.
-It does so for all sentences and returns the mean of the counter as a plagiarism score.
+If a match is found, then that sentence is deemed plagiarized and the counter is incremented.
+It does so for all sentences and returns the mean counter value as a plagiarism score.

 ```r
 # sudo apt-get install python-lxml